Blog

 1. Branded Tape (₹3-5 per order) — The Highest-ROI Packaging Upgrade

 Skip the custom printed box.
 Instead, use a plain corrugated box (₹10-15) with custom branded tape.
 Your brand name and logo on tape costs ₹3-5 per meter at 500+ rolls.
-It transforms a generic brown box into a branded package the moment the customer sees it.
+It rebuilds a generic brown box into a branded package the moment the customer sees it.

 Where to order: IndiaMart and TradeIndia have hundreds of custom tape manufacturers.
 Minimum order: 50-100 rolls.
 Lead time: 7-10 days.
 Cost: ₹80-120 per roll (30m).